snbby/snbby.github.io/docs/static/media/about.b160f839aec4d344b19d.md

 My strengths are backend development with Python, cloud and infrastructure work, and staying tightly aligned with the business “why”.
 I take ownership and focus on building solutions that truly matter, not just pass technical checks.
-I lean on proven architectural patterns and principles from books rather than the noise of short-lived web trends.
+I’m actively learning Rust to build systems that bridge software with real-world impact, and I lean on proven architectural patterns over short-lived trends.

 As AI becomes a natural part of modern development, I’m focused on finding the right balance between coding with and without AI.
+I care about ethical and responsible AI and want to contribute in that space.
 For me, readability, clarity, and long-term maintainability always come first.